A restaurant that fed the homeless said it might have to close. Donations poured in.

 It was his mother, the restaurant’s namesake, who instilled in him a love of giving back.

-“She was very big time into giving back into the community,” he said.
+“She was very big-time into giving back into the community,” he said.
 “It was so much of her love that came into me.”

 Before the pandemic, he used to serve as many as 80 free meals a day.
 After the coronavirus began raging and D.C.'s downtown workforce traded Metro commutes and sit-down lunch meetings for home-cooked meals and delivery, Mannan lost many of his regular customers and could no longer afford to feed those in need.

-“Whatever resources I have, I just kind of spent it to try it out” he said.
+“Whatever resources I have, I just kind of spent it to try it out,” he said.

 That didn’t work.